BALTIMORE — New concerns over Baltimore City's handling of towed vehicles.

 "The DOT does not clearly and completely communicate critical information to vehicle owners to claim their vehicles in an efficient manner, which may result in delays in releasing vehicles to owners efficiently," the audit says.

-"We have identified that there are some slight filing challenges due to the Towing Division’s displacement from the Administration Building," the Department responded.
+"We have identified that there are some slight filing challenges due to the Towing Division’s displacement from the Administration Building," DOT responded.
 "This has been addressed and corrected by creating storage space and a labelling system.
 Additionally, the newly rehabilitated administration building will be furnished with large card filing cabinets that will incorporate complete property numbers allowing the cards to be arranged properly."

 "75 out of 165 vehicles, or 45 percent were found to be in a different location than what was recorded on the inventory list," auditors noted.